From a short taxi ride out of town to a three hour drive, here we cover the best day trips from Essaouira.

 Alternatively, you can take a public bus from just outside Bab Doukkala.
 Head to the blue ‘Lima Bus, Essaouira‘ sign on the right as you exit Bab Doukkala and take the Lima bus, Line 2 (7DH per person).

 Had Draa is a dusty, non-descript village in the countryside around Essaouira.
-But on Sundays it comes alive with one of the largest markets in the region.
+But on Sunday mornings it comes alive with the largest markets in the region.
+It’s a fascinating insight into local culture and enables you to discover authentic rural life in Morocco.

 Animals and produce have been traded for centuries at Had Draa Souk, and is the place to come if you need to pick up a camel, goat, or donkey (do check your Ryanair baggage allowance though).
 There’s also an on-site halal abattoir and stalls selling grilled-meat kebabs.